 We performed a comparison between Amazon AWS and Oracle Java Cloud Service based on real PeerSpot user reviews.

-Find out in this report how the two PaaS Clouds solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The ecosystem offered by the product has almost everything."
+Find out in this report how the two PaaS Clouds solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."A scalable and secure product"

 "The framework supports auto-configuration.
 A lot of features are already there.
 It is reliable and user-friendly to develop code, back-end engineering, or locate specific information such as addresses."